prerana1821/wavesonic/README.md

 ## Contributing

-I welcome contributions from the community to improve Skillful CV.
+I welcome contributions from the community to improve Wavesonic.
 If you find a bug or have an idea for a new feature, feel free to create an issue or submit a pull request.

 ## License